 Kate qualified as an Occupational Therapist in 1990.
 Her PhD involved developing and validating tests to predict fitness-to-drive for people with long term neurological conditions.
-Clinical work in community neuro-rehabilitation prompted interest in vocational rehabilitation (VR).
+Clinical work in community neuro-rehabilitation prompted interest in vocational rehabilitation.

 Kate's current research involves trials to determine the effectiveness and cost effectiveness of job retention interventions for stroke survivors, trauma survivors and people with inflammatory arthritis, studies to develop and evaluate VR interventions for MS, peer coaching and assistive technology (Brain in Hand) interventions to promote self-management and participation following brain injury.

-Kate leads the NIHR/Health Education England Pre-Doctoral Bridging Programme supporting non-medical health care professionals to develop PhD proposals and leads the Doctoral Training Centre in Rehabilitation and Healthcare Research.
-Kate is a former President of the Society for Rehabilitation Research and currently the lead of the Centre for Rehabilitation and Ageing Research in the School of Medicine.
-She is the Principle Investigator on the NIHR HTA RETAKE (HTA 15/130/1) and Co Chief Investigator NIHR PGfAR RP-PG-0617-20001 ROWATE with Prof Denise Kendrick.
+Kate leads the NIHR/Health Education England Pre-Doctoral Bridging Programme, supporting non-medical health care professionals to develop PhD proposals and leads the Doctoral Training Centre in Rehabilitation and Healthcare Research.
+Kate is a former President of the Society for Rehabilitation Research and currently Head of the Centre for Rehabilitation and Ageing Research in the School of Medicine.
+She is Chief Investigator for the REturn To work After StroKE (RETAKE) [HTA 15/130/1] and Co-Chief Investigator with Prof Denise Kendrick for ROWTATE, an NIHR funded programme to develop and test an intervention to support return to work and wellbeing following major trauma [NIHR PGfAR RP-PG-0617-20001].

-Kate has worked on numerous applied health research projects, acquiring diverse research skills in the delivery and coordination of randomized controlled trials, using systems methodology to understand and evaluate complex rehabilitation services, consensus development, systematic reviewing and service mapping.
+Kate has worked on numerous applied health research projects, acquiring diverse research skills in the delivery and coordination of randomized controlled trials, process evaluation, using systems methodology and realist evaluation to understand and evaluate complex rehabilitation services, consensus development, systematic reviews and service mapping.

-Module lead Theoretical foundations of rehabilitation, MSc in Rehabilitation Psychology, University of Nottingham
+Module lead Theoretical Foundations of Rehabilitation, and contribute to teaching on Cognitive Assessment and Stroke modules as part of the MSc in Rehabilitation Psychology, University of Nottingham

-Core Training lead for the Faculty of Medicine and Health Sciences Centre for Doctoral in Rehabilitation and Healthcare Research
+Lead for the Centre for Doctoral Training n Rehabilitation and Healthcare Research